hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 - logo - a URI for a logo to display on the credential in some contexts.
 The URI can be an HTTP URL, a [hashlink] or, to support inline images, a data URL (e.g.: data:image/png;base64,...) as defined by the [Data URL Scheme].
-The logo MUST adhere to the logo properties defined in [Aries RFC 0756: The Aries Credential Branding Style Guide].
+The logo MUST adhere to the logo properties defined in [RFC0756 OCA for Aries Style Guide].
 - background_image - a URI for a background image to display with the credential in some contexts.
 The URI could be an HTTP URL, a [hashlink] or, to support inline images, a data URL (e.g.: data:image/png;base64,...) as defined by the [Data URL Scheme].
-The image MUST adhere to the background image properties defined in [Aries RFC 0756: The Aries Credential Branding Style Guide].
+The image MUST adhere to the background image properties defined in [RFC0756 OCA for Aries Style Guide].
 - background_image_slice - a URI for a background image slice to display with the credential in some contexts.
 The URI could be a HTTP URL, a [hashlink] or, to support inline images, a data URL (e.g.: data:image/png;base64,...) as defined by the [Data URL Scheme].
-The image MUST adhere to the background image slice properties defined in [Aries RFC 0756: The Aries Credential Branding Style Guide].
+The image MUST adhere to the background image slice properties defined in [RFC0756 OCA for Aries Style Guide].
 - primary_background_color - hex color code for the primary background color of the credential to be used in some contexts.
 - secondary_background_color - hex color code for the secondary background color of the